 NOTE: Wireless connections for SSH connections must use the UARK Wi-Fi network.
 The UARK Guest Wi-Fi will not work!

-- First, check which version of Mac OS X you are using.
+- Check which version of Mac OS X you are using.

 (Apple menu at top left.
 Choose About this Mac)